A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 However, with a shared inbox software, it’s a whole different ball game!

 You can have multiple team members manage an email account at the same time.
 That’s not all.
-They all can manage not just firstname.lastname@example.org but many other email accounts such as info@, contact@, design@, and many others- all from a shared dashboard.
+They all can manage not just firstname.lastname@example.org but many other email accounts such as info@, contact@, help@, and many others from a shared dashboard.

 What are the Features of Shared Inbox?